Volvo XC40 Review & Prices

 Long motorway drives are a pleasure in an XC40.
 The driving position is very comfortable, and the seats are supportive with plenty of adjustment.
 You can spend hours behind the wheel without any aches or pains.

 The ride is comfortable and stable, and wind and road noise don’t disturb the peace too much.
-Maybe the only downside to the XC40 as a mile-muncher is that there are no longer any diesel models, which would be more fuel-efficient on a long drive than the mild-hybrid petrols.
+Maybe the only downside to the XC40 as a mile-muncher is that there are no longer any diesel models, which would be more fuel-efficient on a long drive than the petrols.

 On a twisty road

 The XC40 handles neatly enough but blasting about on a B-road isn’t really what this car is all about.
 Comfort rather than excitement is what the Volvo offers.
-If you want a SUV that’s really sporty and entertaining to drive, consider the BMW X1 instead.
+If you want an SUV that’s really sporty and entertaining to drive, consider the BMW X1 instead.

 You can override the automatic gearbox and change gear for yourself if you want a bit more involvement, but you need to nudge the lever from side to side rather than back and forth.
 That’s different from just about every other auto gearbox and doesn’t feel intuitive.